trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 This transforms photos of this genre from private memories into historical documents that go beyond individual histories.
 They show cultural phenomena, as the cultural studies scholar Christina Wessely writes.
 According to her book _Löwenbaby_ (Lion Cub), this image genre does not just tell us about animals, but above all about humans, about family constellations, and about changing ideas of nature.[^5] At the same time, we might add, they also tell us about the relationship between the media production of animal images and the reproduction of animals in breeding programmes.

-## From animals slain in the wild to tame pets
+## From Animals Slain in the Wild to Tame Pets

 The fact that lion cub photos were being taken up into the 1990s is testament to the enduring demand for them.
 We find them in many postwar zoos, including Frankfurt, Leipzig, and Berlin.
 In the latter, visitors could even have their picture taken holding a small lion at one of two zoos: at what was by then the West Berlin Zoo[^6] or at the East Berlin Tierpark in Friedrichsfelde, which opened in 1955.